dotnet9/dotnet9.com/src/Dotnet9.Tools.Web/wwwroot/doc/README.md

 The repository has the following contents:

-- Main domain name (dotnet9.com): The original blog is reserved and used [WordPress&justnews](https://www.wpcom.cn/?ref=4807) Build, online link address: https://dotnet9.com
+- Main domain (dotnet9.com): The original blog is reserved and used [WordPress&justnews](https://www.wpcom.cn/?ref=4807) Build, online link address: https://dotnet9.com
-- Secondary domain name (tool.dotnet9.com): It is used to build the webmaster's self-developed website, which is developed by blazor server.
-It includes the function of blog system + free online tools.
+- lequ.co, tool.dotnet9.com: It is used to build the webmaster's self-developed website, which is developed by blazor server.
+It includes the feature of blog system + free online tools.
 The source code is also put in this repository.
-The online link address is: https://tool.dotnet9.com 。
+The online link address is: https://lequ.co, https://tool.dotnet9.com 。
 - The original and reprinted blog post of the blog are saved as markdown storage, including blog post pictures.

 ### Welcome to WeChat official account